 You can use VLC to clip video files and even convert them from one format to another – from AVI to MP4, for example.
-The media player client can also act as a server, allowing you to stream media from one device to another (see our guide on this here).
+See our guide on this here.
+The media player client can also act as a server, allowing you to stream media from one device to another (handily, we’ve also got a guide on how to do this).

 3. Mozilla Firefox

 Firefox is the default web browser for a number of Linux distros such as Ubuntu and Linux Mint.
 The browser’s simple and fluid interface is one of its many attractions.
 Firefox will play YouTube videos right off the bat, and can download plugins to play other formats for you.
 The browser also updates itself from the get-go, meaning you always have the latest version.